luisivan/blog/content/posts/2020-04-30---telegram-daos.md

->  If you can't fight them join them
+>  If you can't fight them, join them